 We’ve had the worst luck with baby monitors over the last year.
-After reading many a review, reaching out to my online mom groups, and returning more monitors than I’d care to admit, I finally settled on a couple options that we’re generally happy with.
-I thought I’d share our journey of trial and error so you don’t have to go through the same hassle!
+After reading many a review, reaching out to my online mom groups, and returning more monitors than I’d care to admit, I finally settled on a couple of options that we’re generally happy with.
+If you’d like to avoid all the hassle of trying out and returning multiple baby monitors as I did then take a look on Safebabymonitor.com to find the best options on the market at the moment.
+It talks about a lot more brands and in much more detail but I thought I’d share our journey of trial and error for the monitors I have tried!

 This isn’t exactly an official baby monitor but we use it as one so we can check on baby when we’re out or traveling.
 I highly recommend a Nest cam but I wouldn’t use it as a sole baby monitor because if you’re internet goes out, you’re left without a monitor.
 Plus, it can be glitchy sometimes if there is any interference in its way (like another baby monitor).
 Overall: highly recommend a Nest cam but keep an eye out for deals around Black Friday and Cyber Monday.

 The price point is fantastic and the set up is easy.
 The monitor itself is actually a nice size with user-friendly features.
 Daytime screen is crisp and clear but the night time screen is awful.
 It’s like a black fog and you can’t see a thing.
 Overall: I don’t recommend this monitor.
 If you’re wanting some more information so you’re able to make a more informed decision, you might also want to read further into this infant optics baby monitor review that goes in-depth into this particular monitor.

 This has a lot of great features including white noise and two-way talk system but the screen was blurry and dark, even after changing the light settings.
 Overall: I don’t recommend this monitor.